Owlerton Stadium

 Owlerton Stadium, also known as Sheffield Stadium, is a purpose-built speedway stadium built in 1929, which hosts greyhound racing five-times a week.
 The track is in Owlerton near Hillsborough in Sheffield, South Yorkshire, England.
 Greyhound racing takes place on Friday and Saturday evenings and every Tuesday, Thursday and Sunday afternoon.
 There is a modern glass-fronted Panorama Restaurant accommodating up to 300 people, executive suites, fast food facilities and a number of bars.

 The stadium is also home to the Sheffield Tigers Speedway team and hosts BriSCA Formula One stock car racing events.
 Speedway takes place on a Thursday evening and the stadium has a total capacity for 4,000 spectators.

 It is operated by the A & S Leisure Group, the majority shareholder of which is Dave Allen.
 Allen was previously the chairman of football team Sheffield Wednesday who play at the nearby Hillsborough Stadium, which coincidentally was originally named Owlerton Stadium.

 Speedway

 Sheffield Tigers have run at Owlerton Stadium since it was built in 1929.

 Sidecar Speedway

 The British Sidecar Speedway Championship took place at the Stadium in 2010.
-It was won by Mark Cossar & Andi Wilson.
+It was won by Mark Cossar and Andi Wilson.